waelosamahelmi/babylon-app/THERMAL_RECEIPT_LAYOUT.md

 When you print a receipt, check:

-- [ ] Restaurant name "pizzeria antonio" appears at top
+- [ ] Restaurant name "Pizzeria Antonio" appears at top
 - [ ] Text is clearly bold and larger
 - [ ] 5mm white margins on left and right edges
 - [ ] All labels are in Finnish